raganwald/raganwald.github.com/_posts/2018-10-17-recursive-pattern-matching.md

 At the end of the day, when we have a problem that looks like a pattern, we should at least consider writing a solution structured to match the structure of the pattern.
 And if the structure of the problem is recursive, then we should likewise consider making the structure of our solution recursive.

 *the end*

 ---

+### postscript

+When this puzzle is given as an interview question, interviewers are often looking for insights such as "The given requirements for balancing one type of parenthesis is functionally equivalent to the following definition: A string is balanced if:"

+1. The number of opening parentheses is exactly equal to the number of closed parentheses, **and**;
+2. For every prefix of a balanced string, the number of opening parentheses is equal to or greater than the number of closing parentheses.

+Form there, we can write a very fast solution that executes in constant space with linear time, simply by iterating through the string while incrementing a counter for each opening parenthesis, and decrementing it for each closing parenthesis.
+If the counter ever goes negative, the string is not balanced.
+If it stays zero or positive up to the penultimate character, and is zero at the end, then the string is balanced.

+That is very fast, but is certainly not optimizing for understandability.
+Besides studying commonly asked interview questions, the usual road to this optimization is greenspunning our own stack of parentheses, and then noticing that all we care about is whether the we ever try to pop a non-existant character off the stack.
+A counter is equivalent for the simple case where we only have one type of parenthesis to manage.

+That being said, we'll never get to that "optimization" if we begin with pattern matching.
+Is that a bad thing?
+Probably not.

+---